lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 I used Python and PyTorch to conduct an end-to-end machine learning project to classify small molecules as drugs with the BACE dataset.
 I achieved good results, with my top model GINE achieving an average AUC score of 0.881 which is very comparable to the top score in the literature of 0.884 by MolXPT [1].
 My work shows the dominance of certain neural network architectures (GINE) over others (GCN/GAT) as my top models achieved much better results, with fewer parameters, in less training time.
 I created custom datasets and dataloaders, organised training and testing runs and implemented GNN models all in the framework of modularised, reusable code.
 Overall I am very proud of my work and have learnt a lot in my first substantial PyTorch project.

 This work could be further developed for use in drug discovery projects, either at the beginning of a project when it is important to identify all possible candidates or at the end when false positives become more costly.
 This ties in to future work in which I would like to reuse my code to tackle a larger, more complex dataset which is more realistic.
-Neural network architecture/models are the focus in academia however in industry data is more important as high customisation is required.
+Neural network architecture/models are the focus in academia however in industry, data is more important as high customisation is required.
 I would like to focus more on this to gain relevant skills for future industry work.

 [1] Molecular Property Prediction on BACE, paperswithcode, https://paperswithcode.com/sota/molecular-property-prediction-on-bace-1